jundalisay/spblist/content/en/research/other/alien/essassani/life.md

 HOW is all this occurring?
 It is your Higher Mind that is functioning as a holographic mirror, to create a holographic bubble around you, that is your "perceived external reality".

-### Visualization

-The recommended way to use Visualization, to get some preferred reality, is=

-1. Visualize the preferred reality within your Visualization intently.
-2. This gets you into an EXCITED STATE   (from imagining you already have it).
-3. Then totally DROP that visaulization and absolutely do not insist that it manifest in that particular form.
-4. Your Higher Self then tunes into your EXCITED STATE and your desire, and then begins working on getting for you a WAY BETTER outcome than anything you could have ever imagined.

-By hanging on to your Visualization and insisting that the outcome be in that form, you are:
-- LIMITING the optimum outcome
-- preventing your Higher Self from bringing you an outcome that is FAR SUPERIOR to anything that you could have ever imagined

-Your higher mind can bring it to you in an easier and faster way, than the particular outcome you were insisting on.